UnderLogic/toml-serialization/Documentation~/src/attributes/toml-key-attribute.md

 ## Overview

-The `TomlKeyAttribute` attribute is used to customize the name of a field when serializing to TOML.
+The `TomlKeyAttribute` is used to customize the name of a field when serializing to TOML.

 It is also used when deserializing from TOML to map the TOML key to the field.